SneakBug8/nestjs-docs-ru/exception-filters.md

 }
 ```

-#### HTTP exceptions
+#### Built-in HTTP exceptions

-In order to reduce the need to write boilerplate code, Nest provides a set of usable exceptions that inherit from the core `HttpException`.
-All of them are exposed from the `@nestjs/common` package:
+Nest provides a set of standard exceptions that inherit from the base `HttpException`.
+These are exposed from the `@nestjs/common` package, and represent many of the most common HTTP exceptions:

 - `BadRequestException`
 - `UnauthorizedException`